aholachek/bundle-wizard/README.md

 # 🧙‍♂️ sourcemap-wizard

-This small command line utility is built on top of [source-map-explorer](https://github.com/danvk/source-map-explorer) to help you easily create visualizations of the bundles fetched for any specific entry point of an app.
+This small command line utility is built on top of [source-map-explorer](https://github.com/danvk/source-map-explorer) to help you more easily create visualizations of the bundles fetched for any specific entry point of an app.

+The wizard simply:

+1. Extracts relevant js bundle names from your [provided coverage json file](#more-info)
+2. Fetches those js bundles along with their sourcemaps
+3. Feeds that information into source-map-explorer for you

 ## Example